ubghacking/ubghacking.github.io/contact.md

 ---
 layout: page
-title: contact form
+title: Get in Touch
-subtitle: Please reach out!
+subtitle: Please fill out this form, and we'll get back yo you!
 ---

 <style>